-Summer is almost here, and it’s a season that evokes feelings of sunshine, vacation, and relaxation.
+Summer is here, and it’s a season that evokes feelings of sunshine, vacation, and relaxation.
 Many employees who work indoors can get to feeling cooped up as the outdoors get nicer, adding undue stress to their jobs.
 But with proper planning you can avoid the summer blues and actually boost engagement as the daydream weather rolls in.

 The Biophilia Effect

 People and nature are connected on a deep level (a phenomenon known as biophilia), and deprivation from greenery and serene vistas has some real detrimental side effects to our productivity and overall mental health.
 During the summer this effect is heightened among staff that must stay inside all day.
 51% of American employees take their vacation time in the month of July for a reason.